hinchley2018/simple-html-blog/README.md

 # simple-html-todos
-Simple html TODOs list for clas
+Simple html TODOs list for class

+In Github click branch dropdown to see the final version with all the changes